arnaucube/go-snark-study/README.md

 Implementation of the zkSNARK [Pinocchio protocol](https://eprint.iacr.org/2013/279.pdf) from scratch in Go to understand the concepts.
 Do not use in production.

-This forked aims to extend its functionalities s.t. one can prove set-membership in zero knowledge.
+This fork aims to extend its functionalities s.t. one can prove set-membership in zero knowledge.

 Current implementation status:
 - [x] Finite Fields (1, 2, 6, 12) operations